ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
-After this testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent meningioma.
+Whichever treatment plan you choose, palliative or supportive care will be important for relieving symptoms and side effects.

 The most common treatment for recurrent meningioma is additional surgery.
-If surgery cannot be performed, radiation therapy is generally used.
+If surgery cannot be done, radiation therapy is generally used.
 In addition, a patient can still receive care to manage the symptoms caused by the tumor.
-Symptom management is always important since the symptoms of meningioma can interfere with a person’s quality of life.
+Symptom management is always important because the symptoms of meningioma can interfere with a person’s quality of life.

 Recovery from meningioma is not always possible.
 If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.

-Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
-Learn more about advanced cancer care planning.
+Learn more about advanced care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for people with a brain tumor.
-You may use the menu to choose a different section to read in this guide.
+It offers more information about research studies that are focused on finding better ways to care for people with meningioma.
+Use the menu to choose a different section to read in this guide.